Tutorial - Getting Started with PCB Design

 Main article: Preparing the Board for Design Transfer

-Before we start positioning the components on the board we need to configure certain PCB workspace and board settings, such as the grids, layers and design rules.
+Before we start positioning the components on the board we need to configure certain PCB workspace and board settings, such as the layers, grids and design rules.

 Configuring the Display of Layers

-As well as the electrical (signal and power plane) layers, the PCB Editor also supports numerous other non-electrical layers.
-There are three types of layers available in the PCB Editor:
+As well as the the layers used to fabricate the board, including: signal, power plane, mask and silkscreen layers, the PCB Editor also supports numerous other non-electrical layers.
+The layers are often grouped in the following way:

 - Electrical layers - includes the 32 signal layers and 16 internal power plane layers.